 #1 attraction on TripAdvisor in Gander!
 A variety of artifacts and displays chronicling Gander's role in development of transatlantic aviation, from the 1930s through 9/11, including steel recovered from the World Trade Center Twin Towers.
 Airframes include a 1940s canvas-covered Tiger Moth biplane, North America's last intact Lockheed Hudson Bomber and other military and civilian aircraft.
 Aircraft engines, machine guns, uniforms and interactive displays.
-Flight simulator, gift shop, Wi-Fi.
+Flight simulator and gift shop on-site.

 - American Express